 2018 saw a trip to Prague, with a rare opportunity to perform in the wonderful cathedral.
 In Milton Keynes on the eve of Remembrance Day we gave a moving concert of music, images and words that had members of both the choir and audience in tears and marked our first collaboration with Help for Heroes.

 In 2016 and 2019 we developed and performed two highly successful concerts in Milton Keynes with Lesley Garrett CBE, our Patron.
 She said ‘I was thrilled at the sound the choir made… you have some excellent singers and together make a beautiful sound’.

-In August 2019 we will be singing three concerts at the Edinburgh Festival Fringe at St Andrew’s and St George’s West, a venue that focuses on music.
+In August 2019 we sang three concerts at the Edinburgh Festival Fringe at St Andrew’s and St George’s West, a venue that focuses on music.

 After 13 wonderful years, John has decided to step down as Director of Polymnia at the end of 2019.
 John was invited to become Musical Director of Polymnia in 2006, when a group of friends decided to form a small choir which would sing to a very high standard.